 (accommodation for thirteen nights) is from Y595,000 per person share

-Japan Spring Blossom Tour: The price for ten days (accommodation for nine
+Japan Spring Blossom Tour: The price for fourteen days (accommodation for

 Classic Cherry Blossom Tour: The